What is a VPN on iPhone? Your simple guide to iOS privacy

 • Crucial Step: The app will then ask for permission to add a VPN configuration to your iPhone.
 You must tap “Allow.”
 This is iOS making sure you’re okay with the app managing your VPN settings.

-• Pick a Server (or let the app choose): Many apps will offer a "Quick Connect" button that picks the best server for you.
+• Pick a Server (or let the app choose): Many apps have a “Quick Connect” button.
+It picks the best server for a fast, stable connection.
 Or, you can browse a list of countries and cities to connect to a specific location.
 I often pick a server closest to me for speed, unless I need to appear from another country.

 • Tap “Connect”: There’s usually a big, obvious button.
 Tap it, and within seconds, you should see the VPN icon appear in your iPhone’s status bar!